 - Breast enlargement and tenderness

-Some of these side effects continued even after discontinuation of the medicine.
+Some of these DHT blocker side effects continued even after discontinuation of the medicine.

-If you are worried about the side effects of the medicine, make sure to speak to your doctor about your concerns.
+If you are worried about the DHT blocker side effects of the medicine, make sure to speak to your doctor about your concerns.
 If you are struggling with chronic liver disease, it is best to avoid using this medicine.
-If you are on medication and have experienced side effects, talk to your doctor as to whether you should continue medication or not.
+If you are on medication and have experienced DHT blocker side effects, talk to your doctor as to whether you should continue medication or not.

-While finasteride can cure male pattern baldness, it is not a miracle and only effective for as long as you take the medication.
+While DHT blocker for hair can cure male pattern baldness, it is not a miracle and only effective for as long as you take the medication.
 No matter how successful you were to profit from the medicine hair growth, you will not get the benefits anymore if you stop taking it.
-Therefore, think of this medicine as a pause to pale baldness and not cure it completely; however, it is an effective medicine to fight against hair loss.
+Therefore, think of this medicine as a pause to pale baldness and not cure it completely; however, this medication - DHT blocker for hair loss is quite effective.

-Besides the benefits you will reap by taking finasteride hair growth, you must be cautious enough to avoid using it if you have certain medical conditions.
+Besides the benefits you will reap by taking DHT blocker for hair growth, you must be cautious enough to avoid using it if you have certain medical conditions.
 If for any reason you have prescribed the medicine, you mustn't be-

 - Suffering from any allergic reactions caused by any medicine